DigitalRuby/IPBan/README.md

 IPBan - Block out attackers quickly and easily on Linux and Windows
 -----
 [![Github Sponsorship](.github/github_sponsor_btn.svg)](https://github.com/sponsors/jjxtra)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7EJ3K33SRLU9E)
 [![Build Status](https://dev.azure.com/DigitalRuby/DigitalRuby/_apis/build/status/DigitalRuby_IPBan?branchName=master)](https://dev.azure.com/DigitalRuby/DigitalRuby/_build/latest?definitionId=4&branchName=master)

+**Helpful Links**
-Get a discount on IPBan Pro by visiting <a href='https://ipban.com/upgrade-to-ipban-pro/'>https://ipban.com/upgrade-to-ipban-pro/</a>.
+- Get a discount on IPBan Pro by visiting <a href='https://ipban.com/upgrade-to-ipban-pro/'>https://ipban.com/upgrade-to-ipban-pro/</a>.
+- <a href='https://ipthreat.net/integrations/ipban'>Integrate IPBan with IPThreat</a>, a 100% free to use website and service.
+Unlike some other sites and services, we don't charge a high subscription fee.
+Keeping your servers protected should not cost a fortune.

-You can also visit the ipban discord at https://discord.gg/GRmbCcKFNR to chat with other IPBan users.
+- You can also visit the ipban discord at https://discord.gg/GRmbCcKFNR to chat with other IPBan users.

-<a href="https://ipban.com/newsletter">Sign up for the IPBan Mailing List</a>
+- <a href="https://ipban.com/newsletter">Sign up for the IPBan Mailing List</a>

 **Requirements**
 - IPBan requires .NET 6 SDK to build and debug code.
 For an IDE, I suggest Visual Studio Community for Windows, or VS code for Linux.
 All are free.
 You can build a self contained executable to eliminate the need for dotnet core on the server machine, or just download the precompiled binaries.